Saint-Louis-Arzviller inclined plane: Dimensions

 At the beginning, two caissons were planned but, with the decline of water transport, only one was built.

 Performance and traffic

 The inclined plane of Saint-Louis-Arzviller is able to carry 39 barges per day.
 Each journey is made in four minutes, making a total transportation time of twenty minutes between going in and going out.
-While the inclined plane is manned by two people, water losses are limited to 40 cubic metres and electrical consumption to 40 megajoules (10 kWh) per journey.
+While the inclined plane is staffed by two people, water losses are limited to 40 cubic metres and electrical consumption to 40 megajoules (10 kWh) per journey.

 The decline in merchant water transport is partly offset by tourist traffic and the carrying of thousands of pleasure boats per year.